-In 1904, Bender refused to play at defending national champs Minnesota, insisting he be paid for the game.
+In 1904, Bender refused to play at defending national champs Minnesota, insisting he receives payment for the game.
 It was common practice for colleges to pay football players but Bender’s stand was not popular at the time.

 A Vagabond Coaching Career

-Known as “Chief” (Bender was of Native American descent), he began his coaching career at South Dakota State Normal School in 1905 and then became head coach at Washington State in 1906.
-At Wazzu, he posted a 13-1 record in football for the Cougars, a nickname he began to love.
-He also coached the Cougar basketball and baseball teams.
+Known as “Chief,” he began his coaching career at South Dakota State Normal School in 1905 and then became head coach at Washington State College in 1906.
+At Wazzu, he posted a 13-1 record in football while coaching the Cougar basketball and baseball teams, too.

 He left Wazzu for Haskell Indian Nations University in Lawrence, Kansas, in 1908.
 Haskell was known as the “Powerhouse of the West” in college football.
-While in Kansas, he continued playing minor league baseball which he had started at SD Normal and continued at Washington State.
+He continued playing minor league baseball which he had started doing late in his career at Nebraska.

-Bender gave the SLU football team the nickname “Billikens” after a reporter had observed that the coach resembled one (Billikens are a charm doll that were popular at the time).
+Bender gave the SLU football team the nickname “Billikens” after a reporter had observed that the coach’s smile resembled one (a Billikens was a charm doll popular at the time).
 A cartoon of Bender appeared in a local newspaper and called his team “Bender’s Billikens.”

 After two years at SLU, Bender headed back to Wazzu and spent 3 years in the Palouse (1912-1914), the longest uninterrupted coaching stop of his career.
 From there, he went to Kansas State Agricultural College in Manhattan, Kansas, for one season.